Postgraduate Diploma Applied Science Communication

 We can also help find local volunteering and community opportunities, provide support for entrepreneurial activity and get you access to employer events.
 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.

 Students must have a minimum of a lower second class honours degree in a relevant subject, or an equivalent for overseas students.
+Applicants with the equivalent professional experience are also welcome.
 Students must meet the minimum English Language requirements of the University for postgraduate study.

 How to apply